Kent State University's School of Digital Sciences is a cutting-edge interdisciplinary school designed to train tomorrow's digital leaders.

 BACHELOR OF SCIENCE AND BACHELOR OF ARTS IN DIGITAL SCIENCES

-The Bachelor of Science (B.S.) and Bachelor of Arts (B.A.) degrees in Digital Sciences in Digital Sciences help students gain a broad overview of digital technologies (e.g., web development, programming, design processes), acquire high-demand technical skills that are needed by virtually every business or organization, learn how different people use technology differently and then learn how to make technology easier to use, and learn how to work as part of a diverse project team.
+The Bachelor of Science (B.S.) and Bachelor of Arts (B.A.) degrees in Digital Sciences help students gain a broad overview of digital technologies (e.g., web development, programming, design processes), acquire high-demand technical skills that are needed by virtually every business or organization, learn how different people use technology and then learn how to make technology easier to use, and learn how to work as part of a diverse project team.
 Think of a web developer or project manager who has a broad understanding of technology, and is comfortable working with web designers, business managers, computer scientists, network engineers, etc.

 MASTER OF DIGITAL SCIENCES

 The Master of Digital Sciences (MDS) is a professional Master's degree that allows students from a wide range of backgrounds to augment their skill sets.
 Students have the opportunity to gain an introduction to several areas outside their undergraduate field, and then have an opportunity to specialize in a specific area of interest.
 Electives provide opportunities for customization, and the degree ends with either an individual capstone project or thesis.